Services

 Public Policy & Advocacy

-Policy work takes on many different forms in the nonprofit and philanthropic sectors, and so my experience in this area has been extraordinarily wide-ranging.
+Policy work takes many forms in the nonprofit and philanthropic sectors, and so my experience in this area has been extraordinarily wide-ranging.
 Forging connections between nonprofits, philanthropy, business, academia and government leaders has been at the core of my work in public policy.
 I have lobbied on Capitol Hill, helped NYC voices have a say in Albany, brought together leaders across sectors to better understand divergent perspectives, and developed organizations’ comprehensive policy platforms.
 Direct advocacy to government officials can be an important element of policy work, but more often, effective issue advocacy is based on the tough work of growing partnerships and support for policies among many players.
 Bringing together many diverse interests to more deeply explore common goals has been important to many of my most successful projects.

 Nonprofit Program Management